-Knowledge Type III positions require knowledge of an extensive body of rules, procedures, or operations applied to clerical assignments; knowledge of the organization and functions of the office; and knowledge of the duties, priorities, commitments, policies, and program goals of the staff sufficient to perform nonroutine assignments.
+Knowledge Type III positions require knowledge of an extensive body of rules, procedures, or operations applied to clerical assignments; knowledge of the organization and functions of the office; and knowledge of the duties, priorities, commitments, policies, and program goals of the staff sufficient to perform non-routine assignments.
 Secretaries at this level are fully responsible for coordinating the work of the office with other offices and for recognizing the need for such coordination in various circumstances.

-At Knowledge Type IV, in addition to the knowledges and skills required at lower levels, the employee must have a basic foundation of administrative concepts, principles, and practices sufficient to perform independently such duties as eliminating conflict and duplication in extensive office procedures; determining when new procedures are needed; and studying and recommending restructuring of clerical activities of the office and subordinate offices.
+At Knowledge Type IV, in addition to the knowledge's and skills required at lower levels, the employee must have a basic foundation of administrative concepts, principles, and practices sufficient to perform independently such duties as eliminating conflict and duplication in extensive office procedures, determining when new procedures are needed, and studying and recommending restructuring of clerical activities of the office and subordinate offices.
 This level also requires a comprehensive knowledge of the supervisor's policies and views on all significant matters affecting the organization.

 The knowledge required by the appellant's position meets the intent of Knowledge Type III.
-To perform her assigned duties and responsibilities, the appellant must apply a thorough knowledge of EMS policies, procedures, operations, functions, and organization.
-She must have knowledge of VA policies and functional knowledge of the EMS in order to provide information to the EMS Chief, subordinate staff, and other organizations within the Medical Center through preparation of routine EMS reports and correspondence.
-The appellant must use her knowledge of office procedures to receive and refer telephone calls and visitors; order supplies and equipment; maintain control over the calendar of meetings for the Chief and other staff; record and prepare the minutes for staff meetings; process time and attendance information; and provide administrative support to the EMS Chief in the execution of personnel and budget management responsibilities.
+To perform her assigned duties and responsibilities, the appellant must apply a thorough knowledge of DCM policies, procedures, operations, functions, and organization.
+She must have knowledge of agency policies and functional knowledge of the DCM in order to provide information to her team supervisor, subordinate staff, and other organizations within DCM West through preparation of reports and correspondence.
+The appellant must use her knowledge of office procedures to receive and refer telephone calls and visitors, maintain control over the calendar of meetings for the supervisor and other staff, record and prepare team meeting minutes, process time and attendance information, maintain training records and process training requests, and provide administrative support to the team supervisor in the execution of personnel and budget management responsibilities.